 Fundations teaches both reading (decoding) and spelling (encoding) simultaneously with a multisensory, structured language and literacy approach which explicitly teaches total word structure, not just phonics.
 Encoding (spelling) skills are taught in tandem with decoding skills.
 This is because spelling is a foundational skill for writing and strongly reinforces reading.
 Research demonstrates that spelling has a strong effect on reading fluency and word reading skills (Shaywitz, 2003; Reed, 2012).
-In addition to the foundational skills, Fundations also strongly supports the standards (listed below) through explicit instruction.
+In addition to the foundational skills, Fundations also strongly supports the standards below.
+Students learn through explicit instruction in the following areas: